Linkriver/Chainlink-Node-Docker-Deployment/README.md

  ```bash
 cd ~/.chainlink-kovan && sudo docker run --name kovan-backup --network kovan --restart unless-stopped -d -p 6689:6689 -v ~/.chainlink-kovan:/chainlink -it --env-file=.env smartcontract/chainlink:<latest_image> local n -p /chainlink/.psw/.password -a /chainlink/.psw/.api
  ```

  - `-d` flag = start the container in detached mode
  - `-p` flag = maps your containers port to the host machine
  - `-v` flag = mounts the current working directory into the container
  - `-a` flag = attach inside of the container
  - `--restart unless-stopped` = Restart policy to apply when a container exits
  - `--name` = give the container a name

+ To ensure updates and configuration without downtime you need to kill and restart the main and the backup-node during full lock on the database: https://docs.chain.link/docs/performing-system-maintenance
  ## security flags ##
  Here is a list of other security flags to ensure full protection:
  1) Run images with "no new priviledges" to prevent privilege escalation